ilmimris/wilayah-indonesia/README.md

 Each specific search endpoint:
 - Takes a required `q` query parameter containing the search term
 - Returns a JSON array of matching regions at that administrative level
-- Uses the Jaro-Winkler similarity algorithm for fuzzy matching with a threshold of 0.8
+- Uses the Jaro-Winkler similarity algorithm for fuzzy matching with a threshold of 0.8 (80% similarity)
+- Orders results by similarity score in descending order (most similar first)
-- Limits results to 10 items
+- Limits results to 10 items per search
 - Returns the same Region structure as the general search endpoint

 #### District Search Endpoint

+Each specific search endpoint utilizes DuckDB's built-in `jaro_winkler_similarity` function to provide fuzzy matching capabilities:

+- **District Search** (`/v1/search/district?q={query}`): Compares the search query directly against the district names
+- **Subdistrict Search** (`/v1/search/subdistrict?q={query}`): Compares the search query directly against the subdistrict names
+- **Province Search** (`/v1/search/province?q={query}`): Compares the search query directly against the province names
+- **City Search** (`/v1/search/city?q={query}`): Compares the search query against both "Kota " + query and "Kabupaten " + query to match both city and regency names

+The Jaro-Winkler similarity algorithm is particularly effective for this use case because:
+- It gives more favorable ratings to strings that match from the beginning, which is ideal for geographical names
+- The 0.8 threshold ensures that only highly similar matches are returned (80% similarity or higher)
+- Results are ordered by similarity score in descending order, with the most similar matches appearing first
+- Each endpoint is limited to returning a maximum of 10 results to ensure fast response times

 ```
 GET /v1/search/district?q={query}